exasol/pyexasol/doc/changes/unreleased.md

 # Unreleased

+This major release:
-This release drops support for Python 3.9, which reached its end-of-life in 2025-10.
+* drops support for Python 3.9, which reached its end-of-life in 2025-10.
+* adds a py.typed file, so that type hints can be propagated from PyExasol
+* fixes how `with_column_names` in `export_params` behaves.
+Prior to this version, if `with_column_names` was passed in the `export_params`, then it was interpreted as `True` regardless of what value was paired with it.
+In this version, this has been altered so that the expected value must be a boolean.
+For further information on the current usage, see the [export_params](https://exasol.github.io/pyexasol/master/user_guide/exploring_features/import_and_export/parameters.html#export-params) documentation.

 ## Bugfix